-Childhood is an essential time in life for learning and growth.
+Childhood is an essential time in life for learning and growth, such as healthy eating habits.
 Parents often make food and drink choices for their kids, so it is helpful to know credible nutrition advice for children.

 Using the MyPlate model is a fantastic way to ensure your child has healthy options from each food group and a balanced plate at mealtime.
 The plate includes protein foods, fruits, vegetables, grains, and a side of dairy.